 Istio’s CRDs have been placed into their own Helm chart

 istio-init.
 This prevents loss of custom resource data, facilitates the upgrade process, and enables Istio to evolve beyond a Helm-based installation.
 The upgrade documentation provides the proper procedures for upgrading from Istio 1.0.6 to Istio 1.1.
 Please follow these instructions carefully when upgrading.
 If

 certmanageris desired, use the

 istio-initand Istio charts with either

 Many installation options have been added, removed, or changed.
 Refer to Installation Options Changes for a detailed summary of the changes.

-istio-remotechart used for multicluster VPN and multicluster shared gateways remote cluster installation has been consolidated into the Istio chart.
+istio-remotechart used for multicluster VPN and multicluster split horizon remote cluster installation has been consolidated into the Istio chart.
 To generate an equivalent

 istio-remotechart, use the

 Addons are no longer exposed via separate load balancers.
 Instead addons can now be optionally exposed via the Ingress Gateway.
 To expose an addon via the Ingress Gateway, please follow the Remotely Accessing Telemetry Addons guide.

 The built-in Istio Statsd collector has been removed.
 Istio retains the capability of integrating with your own Statsd collector, using the